Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/interim/Electrical.md

             }
         }

- Then add if statument into main code to display battery status until counter exceeds certain value which can be tuned depending on the clock speed.
+ Then add if statement into main code to display battery status until counter exceeds certain value which can be tuned depending on the clock speed.

                 if (batcount<statusledtime){